 Extras and Discounts

 Different Medigap companies tend to offer different discounts such as household discounts, new to Medicare discounts and even autopay discounts.
 These discounts can really impact what you end up paying.
 Contact us to find the best one for you.

 When is the best time to enroll in Medigap so that I pay less?

 While there is a lot of discussion about the average premium and how every variable affects it, there is none when it comes to the best period for you to enroll.

 This is the period that starts 3 months before you turn 65, runs through your 65th birthday, and ends 3 months after.
 Enrolling when you are first eligible guarantees you will start out with the best rate.
 Those who delay can see their price go up when they enroll.

 How can I make sure to pay the lowest rate available for me?

 That is where we come in.
-We at Senior65 dedicate ourselves to help people enroll in Medigap, Medicare Advantage and Part plans at no additional cost.
+We at Senior65.com dedicate ourselves to help people enroll in Medigap, Medicare Advantage and Part plans at no additional cost.
 There is never a fee or hidden charge to work with Senior65.com.
 Since Medicare insurance pricing is regulated, no one can sell you the same plan for less than we can.

 We make sure you are in the best plan and best company for you, taking into account every variable described above and more.
 Contact us at 800-930-7956 or enroll online.